-The leading cause of gum disease is the adhered plaque and tartar on the teeth and tooth roots.
-They release harmful acidic substances that deteriorate the soft gum tissues, which gradually leads to gum disease.
-Some of the other causes are root canal infection, external injuries to the gums, etc. Gum disease can be characterized by the following symptoms:
+The leading cause of gum disease is plaque and tartar accumulation on the teeth and tooth roots.
+The bacteria in plaque and tartar release harmful acidic substances that deteriorate the soft gum tissues, which gradually worsen gum disease.
+Some of the other causes are root canal infections, external injuries to the gums, etc.

-- Bleeding and discharge of pus from the gums.
+- Bleeding and discharge of pus from the gums

-- Receding gum line exposing the tooth roots.
+- Receding gum line exposing the tooth roots

-- Jawbone deterioration.
+- Jawbone deterioration

-- Loss of teeth.
+- Loss of teeth